Kresy: In contemporary Poland

-In Lubaczów is a Museum of Kresy, and there is a project, supported by local government, to create a Museum of Eastern Borderlands in Wrocław, the city where a number of Poles from Kresy settled after World War II.
+In Lubaczów is a Museum of Kresy, and there is a project, supported by the local government, to create a Museum of Eastern Borderlands in Wrocław, the city where a number of Poles from Kresy settled after World War II.
 Numerous photo albums and books, depicting cities, towns and landscapes of Kresy are published every year in Poland.
 In Chełm, there is Kresy Bicycle Marathon, Polish Radio Białystok every week broadcasts Kresy Magazine, dedicated to the history and present times of the Eastern Borderlands.
-Every Sunday, Polish Radio Katowice broadcasts a program based on famous prewar Lwów's Merry Wave, every Tuesday, Polish Radio Rzeszów broadcasts a program Kresy Landscapes.
+Every Sunday, Polish Radio Katowice broadcasts a program based on the famous prewar Lwów's Merry Wave, every Tuesday, Polish Radio Rzeszów broadcasts a program Kresy Landscapes.
 In Wrocław, the Association of Remembrance of Victims of Ukrainian Nationalists publishes Na Rubieży (On the Border) magazine.
-Among best known Kresy activists of contemporary Poland are Father Tadeusz Isakowicz-Zaleski, and Dr. Tadeusz Kukiz, father of popular singer Paweł Kukiz.
-Since 2007, annual medals Heritage of Eastern Borderlands are awarded in Wrocław.
+Among the best known Kresy activists of contemporary Poland are Father Tadeusz Isakowicz-Zaleski, and Dr. Tadeusz Kukiz, father of popular singer Paweł Kukiz.
+Since 2007, annual medals Heritage of Eastern Borderlands have been awarded in Wrocław.
 The 2011 recipient was emeritus Archbishop of Wrocław, Henryk Gulbinowicz.
 Participants of annual Katyń Motorcycle Raid (Motocyklowy Rajd Katyński) always visit Polish centers in Kresy, giving presents to children, and meeting local Poles.

-The program of 2011 Days of Kresy Culture (October 22–23) in Brzeg covered such events, as: Kresy themed cabaret, promotion of Kresy books, Eastern Borderlands cuisine, mass in a local church, meetings with Kresy activists and scholars, and theatre shows of Brzeg's Garrison Club as well as Lwów Eaglets Middle School number 3 in Brzeg.
+The program of the 2011 Days of Kresy Culture (22–23 October) in Brzeg covered such events as: Kresy themed cabaret, promotion of Kresy books, Eastern Borderlands cuisine, mass in a local church, meetings with Kresy activists and scholars, and theatre shows of Brzeg's Garrison Club as well as Lwów Eaglets Middle School number 3 in Brzeg.
 Organizers of the festival assured that for the two days Brzeg would turn into the "capital of interwar Polish Kresy".

 In January, February and March 2012, Centre for Public Opinion Research did a survey, asking Poles about their ties to Kresy.
-It turned out that almost 15% of the population of Poland (4,3 - 4,6 million people) declared that they either were born in the Kresy, or have a parent or a grandparent from that region.
+It turned out that almost 15% of the population of Poland (4,3 – 4,6 million people) declared that they either were born in the Kresy, or have a parent or a grandparent from that region.
 The number of Kresowiacy is high in northern and western Poland – as many as 51% of inhabitants of Lubusz Voivodeship, and 47% of inhabitants of Lower Silesian Voivodeship stated that their family has ties to the Kresy.
 Furthermore, Kresowiacy now make 30% of the population of Opole Voivodeship, 25% of the population of West Pomeranian Voivodeship, and 18% of the population of Warmian–Masurian Voivodeship.